-The Art Practice program offers a fully interdisciplinary approach to an MFA degree.
+The Art Practice program offers a fully interdisciplinary approach to an MFA degree in a low-residency format.
 We approach artmaking holistically: artists in the program are not defined or separated by medium or discipline.
 We view process as a kind of critical thinking.

 Artists in the program engage in research-based practices, and are encouraged to converse and collaborate across subject matters using a combination of traditional and non-traditional media, technologies and techniques.
 We aim to create a global community of artists and cultural producers who look beyond a consensus driven approach to how we define what’s important in contemporary art.